puppetlabs/puppet-docs/source/references/glossary.markdown

 An entire IT ecosystem being managed by Puppet.
 That is, a site includes all puppet master servers, all agent nodes, and all independent masterless Puppet nodes within an organization.

+### site manifest

+The main "point of entry" [manifest](#manifest) used by the puppet master when compiling a catalog.
+The location of this manifest is set with the `manifest` setting in puppet.conf.
+Its default value is usually `/etc/puppet/manifests/site.pp` or `/etc/puppetlabs/puppet/manifests/site.pp`.

+The site manifest usually contains [node definitions](#node-definition).
+When an [ENC](#external-node-classifier) is being used, the site manifest may be nearly empty, depending on whether the ENC was designed to have complete or partial node information.

 ### site module